captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Postgres driver.
 For more advanced DB connection logic (such as leveraging retries, backoffs, and error handling) you may want to create a separate database package.

 First, in `cmd/api/main.go`, lets update `run`.
-Since connection to the database is just startup logic, we put it hear instead of in its own package.
+Since connection to the database is just startup logic, we put it here instead of in its own package.
 Add the bellow code to the `run` function after to configuration and logger setup logic.:

 ```go
 // Create a new DB connection using environment config